aiidateam/aiida-core/docs/source/import_export/dbexporters/tcod.rst

 (or any other data type, which can be converted to them) to the `Theoretical Crystallography Open Database`_ (TCOD).

+.. note:: The TCOD also accepts a number of code-specific outputs.
+   The corresponding :py:class:`~aiida.tools.dbexporters.tcod_plugins` live typically in other repositories, see e.g. the
+   `TCOD pluginf for Quantum ESPRESSO <http://aiida-quantumespresso.readthedocs.io/en/latest/module_guide/tcod_dbexporter.html#pw>`_.

 Setup
 +++++